 When you feel it’s ready, simply strain the herbs from the oil.

-Cap with a lid and use as soon as possible.
+Cap with a lid and use it as soon as possible.
 Once oils have been infused they have a shorter shelf life, so I try to only make as much as I’ll use within a few months.

 Any extra you might have should be stored in the refrigerator for future use.